manny335/salon-appointment-scheduler/README.md

 # salon-appointment-scheduler
-This project uses Bash scripting, PostgreSQL, and Git to create a number guessing game that runs in the terminal and saves user information.
+This project is interactive Bash program that uses PostgreSQL to track the customers and appointments for your salon.
-The script asks the user to input their name and then checks if the name if stored and does so if it is not.
-This information is used to track the user's progress and informs them of the best number of guesses they've made.
+It asks the user for the type of service that they would like.
+It then checks the databse if the customer already exists and creates a new entry if they don't.
+The bash program then porceeds to ask the user for the time they wouuld like the service and books them if a spot is available.